sudheerj/javascript-interview-questions/README.md

 212. ### How do you print the contents of web page

-     The window object provided print() method which is used to prints the contents of the current window.
-It opens Print dialog box which lets you choose between various printing options.
+     The window object provided a print() method which is used to print the contents of the current window.
+It opens a Print dialog box which lets you choose between various printing options.
 Let's see the usage of print method in an example,

      ```html
         <input type="button" value="Print" onclick="window.print()" />